Clarity-Digital-Twin/brain-go-brrr/docs/archive/ci_cd_fixes/CI_CD_100_PERCENT_STATUS.md

 # CI/CD 100% Status Report - Ready for Production

+> ⚠️ **ARCHIVED DOCUMENT - DO NOT USE FOR CURRENT DEVELOPMENT**
+> This document is preserved for historical reference only.
+> For current documentation, see [docs/README.md](../../README.md)
+> Archive date: September 2, 2025

+---

 **Date**: August 28, 2025
 **Branch**: development
 **Status**: ✅ src/ is 100% professional.
 CI/CD is 100% wired and operational.